nixos-asia/website/en/blog/replacing-docker-compose.md

 {#nixos-like-services}

-## cross-platform nixos-like services
+## Cross-platform NixOS-like services

-In the last section, we saw how easy it is to run services in NixOS.
+In the last section, we saw how easy it is to run services in [[nixos|NixOS]].
 We are looking for something similar for our development environment that runs across platforms.
 Additionally, the solution should:

 - Allow for running multiple instances of the same service (NY uses multiple instances of PostgreSQL and Redis).
 - Ensure that services and their data are project-specific.